 Cabinet pulls placement and installation during your kitchen cabinet restoration are slightly complicated compared to knobs.
 Why?
 Because they’re mainly inserted into the cabinetry using two screws.
 If one of those fasteners is loose, the cabinetry hardware may wiggle and damage its cabinet construction.

-If you don’t want that to happen, we advise doing a test placement before the installation.
+If you don’t want that to happen, I advise doing a test placement before the installation.
 When drilling a screw, it should be pinned 2.5 to 3 inches above the bottom corner of the door.
 The same measurements should be applied for the top rail, except the screw must be below it.

 Cup Pull

 For tall wall cabinets, installing cup pulls can be tricky.
-One of the options we can recommend is putting them in the center to make the overall drawer look balanced.
+One of the options I can recommend is putting them in the center to make the overall drawer look balanced.
 For the other method, you can consider top rail installation for a more distinct design.

 The placement for this kind of hardware is similar to how you’d install regular cabinet pulls.
 They require two screws for fastening, so it’s best to drill them in properly to avoid unintended damage to your cabinetry.